Italian Lentil Soup New Year’s Tradition

 Angela shared a photo of her beautiful and delicious Italian Lentil Soup that she made for New Year’s Eve 2020.
 She even added the sausage that’s so traditional too!

-Angela said “The soup came out amazing!
+“The soup came out amazing!
 I served it last night after midnight for luck and everyone enjoyed it.
 And we had the rest of it today.
 Thank you so much for the recipe!
-Happy New Year!”
+Happy New Year!”—Angela

 My pleasure Angela!
 Sharing wonderful recipes with you brings me joy and also gives joy to everyone who loves delicious food!